-The United States experiences all types of weather extremes, such as the extreme beauty of a sunset on a clear night, extreme heat, tornados, thunderstorms, hurricanes, extreme dryness and extreme rain.
-The extreme weather that we experience in Phoenix, Arizona, is the monsoon season when the wind and rain can wreak havoc roofing materials.
+The United States experiences all types of weather extremes, such as the extreme beauty of a sunset on a clear night, extreme heat, tornados, thunderstorms, hurricanes, extreme dryness, and extreme rain.
+The extreme weather that we experience in Phoenix, Arizona, is the monsoon season when the wind and rain can wreak havoc on roofing materials.
 For example, the annual rain in Arizona is 12.5 inches a year and nearly half of Arizona counties receive half of their rainfall in the monsoon months that run mid-June through mid-August.
 Every year during the monsoon season, the local news spreads information on the areas that have been hit by the biggest storms.
-This can generate attention from storm chasing roofers that should not be trusted.
+This can generate attention from storm-chasing roofers that should not be trusted.
 But you can trust JBS Roofing Phoenix, a company with several years of experience.

 Beware of Storm Chasers and Scams

 Out of town storm chasers hear of a vicious storm and scout the area after the storm.
 They look for fallen trees or noticeable wind or hail damage.
 They are looking for victims and are sometimes referred to as storm gypsies.
 They show up unannounced and knock on the door or drop off leaflets that offer free inspections.
 First, do not let them climb on your roof.
 They may create damage while up there, and if they are not insured and are injured you could be held liable.

 Most shingles roofs can handle a wind resistance rating of approximately 60 miles per hour.
 Severe summer weather brings storms to Arizona that can easily send gusting winds that blow with a force of 75 miles per hour or higher.
 This means each storm is damaging your roof and your family could be at risk after this last monsoon.
 Severe wind gusts, heavy rain, blowing dust and even hail hit Phoenix during the monsoon season.